aappddeevv/zio-test/README.md

   interface into code that throws exceptions for errors.
 If you don't trap the throws there, the upper layers require even more thought.
 This is a statement that says reasoning about your code is easier if errors are explicit values.
+* If one layer of software returns Either, trying to be functional, but other layers return Throwable, you can merge these types together through value conversion.
+The opposite direction conversion is also possible.
+If you did not have IO[E,A], you would only have the ability to convert to a Throwable sum type.

 ## Test 2